Skip to content

 3. Timing and Dosage.
 For an herb to work it has to be taken at the right time of day, in the right amount and fairly consistently for the right length of time.

-Some herbs are only safe for a limited amount of time so that they don’t accumulate in your system.
+Some herbs are only safe for a limited time, so they don’t accumulate in your system.

 This assertion is 100% false.
 Anyone making this statement is intentionally trying to mislead you.
-If you look at each of my Conditions pages, you’ll see at the bottom a small sampling of the research proving the safety and effectiveness of all of the treatments that I offer.
+If you look at each of my Conditions pages, you’ll see a small sampling of research at the bottom proving the safety and effectiveness of all the treatments I offer.
 Here’s just one example:

 Ginger (Zingiber officinale): An alternative for the prevention of postoperative nausea and vomiting.
 A meta-analysis.